 Cameras that look inside the body (endoscopy)

 An endoscopy is a test that looks inside the body using a thin, flexible tube with a camera on the end.
 This test may have different names depending on the area of the body.
-For example, a colonoscopy is a test to look inside the bowel.
 If you know the name of the test you are having, you can find it in our A-Z of tests.
+The most common types of include upper gastro-intestinal endoscopy, bronchoscopy, nasendoscopy, laryngoscopy, colonoscopy, cystoscopy and hysteroscopy.

 If tests show that you might have cancer, you may have a biopsy.
 A biopsy means taking a sample of tissue or cells from an abnormal area.
 The sample is checked under a microscope for cancer cells.
-It may be tested to find out more about the type of cancer.
+Some tests on a biopsy sample may give doctors more information about the type of cancer you have.

 Being diagnosed with cancer of unknown primary can make you feel shocked, frightened, angry or upset.
 There is no right or wrong way to feel.
 It may help to get support from family, friends or a support organisation.